kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

     This creates a synchronization point, which conflicts with asynchronous record processing requirement.
   - Use separate response messages for processing confirmation.

-    For CoAP, this should be supported by [Separate Response (RFC 7252, Section 5.2.2)](https://tools.ietf.org/html/rfc7252#section-5.2.2).

-    For MQTT, this is achieved by publishing a response into the status topic.
-See request/response pattern defined in 1/KP.
+    This is achieved by request/response pattern as defined per 1/KP.

 - Server should handle different types of data.
   Different endpoints may send data in a variety of formats.
 Server should know the format to parse the payload.